RegionalPlanAssoc/cruisedetector/README.md

 4. `#wtr.tag.highway.service =        1,  51, 5,   car|bike`

 #### pgMapMatch
-Download or clone the pgMapMatch repository.
+Download or clone the [pgMapMatch](https://github.com/amillb/pgMapMatch) repository to the base directory.

 To clone the pgMapMatch repository:
 1. After installing GitHub Desktop, got to 'File' > 'Clone repository' or use the shortcut CTRL+Shift+O.